Herbs to Know, Herbs to Grow: Peppermint

 Mint grows fast.
 You’ll be able to begin harvesting your mint in the same year that you plant it.

 Peppermint is easy to propagate

 You won’t have much success growing mint from seeds.
 Mint hybridizes easily with other mint plants.
-So you’ll have better success with a favorite mint, propagating clones, rather than saving seeds.
-Start with a mint that you really love the flavour and fragrance of.
+So you’ll have better success with a favourite mint, propagating clones, rather than saving seeds.
+Start with a mint that you love the flavour and fragrance of.